Treating Astigmatism with Eyewear, Contacts, and Surgery

 In the past, astigmatism was corrected with rigid contact lenses.
 Today, there are also soft toric contact lenses that correct astigmatism.

 In more severe cases of astigmatism, an eye doctor may recommend a gas-permeable, rigid contact lens instead of soft toric lenses.
-Rigid lenses correct astigmatism by creating a spherical service on the surface of the eye.
+Rigid lenses correct astigmatism by creating a spherical surface on the surface of the eye.

 Can LASIK Fix Astigmatism?